C-Bond21/Ecommerce-Challenge/README.md

 for installation run npm i followed by npm start

 ## Usage
-This is the backend of the ecommerce
+This is the backend of the ecommerce starter code challenge for the coding bootcamp at UT Austin.